-Garlic is valued for both its culinary qualities and medicinal attributes and this powder form dissolves readily when added to food making it ideal in salad dressings, etc.
+Garlic is valued for both its culinary qualities and medicinal attributes and this powder form dissolves readily when added to food making it ideal in many dishes.

 The history of garlic goes back to before Egyptian times and it is a herb which has always been valued for both its culinary qualities and medicinal attributes.
 The part of garlic which we refer to as a clove is actually one of many bulblets, each with a papery casing and compacted into a larger corm or bulb.

 Garlic is considered one of Mother Nature’s most potent antibiotic and antifungal plants.
 Chemical properties in garlic have been shown to promote the elimination of toxins from the blood, and lymphatic system.

 Garlic is considered immune boosting and may be effective in killing certain bacteria such as jock itch and yeast infections.

 Garlic is also thought to help with conditions of the heart, high blood pressure, high cholesterol, coronary heart disease, heart attack, and “hardening of the arteries” (atherosclerosis).